Where to Retire: Income, Home, and Taxes

 Your State

-Does your state have state taxes?
+Does your state have income taxes?
 Is retirement income taxed on the federal and state level?
 While most retirement and pension income is taxed by the IRS, many states have certain exemptions in place for retirees.
 If you retired this year or are going to retire next year, find details below on which state you may consider retiring in if your main source of income is from Social Security retirement, an individual retirement arrangement, pension, or military retirement plan.
-When you file your taxes on eFile.com, the tax app will help you generate only taxable income for your federal and state returns so you reduce your taxes and maximize your tax refund.

 Key points: